 In this tutorial, we will learn Arrays in Flowgorithm flowchart.
-The main advantage of the arrays is flexibility and ease of storing elements of same type.
+The main advantage of an Array is flexibility and ease of storing elements of the same type.

 What is an Array?

 An Array is a data structure that holds elements of the same data type in contiguous memory locations.
 We can store and access the array elements using the index or subscript.

 For example, to store 5 elements we can declare one array variable of size 5.
 Without using arrays, we need to declare 5 different variables to store the elements.
 It is quite difficult for the programmer to remember and use variables as the number of elements increases.

 In this example, we use the fruits array variable. fruits is an array variable that stores different fruit names.
 The size of the array variable is 5.

 Note that the array stores the names of the fruit names and not the fruit objects.
 The data type of the array elements is String.